oscar-bender-stone/honors-thesis/source/2_foundations.typ

 // TODO: How do we *connect* a Turing complete language *and* a language for logic
 // that is Sigma^0_1 sound?
+// TODO: should we bring back the idea of a formal problem and a solution?
+// Might make sense.

 - From intro: we formally represent something by _how we check it_.